 After categorizing what you plan on leaving in the car, look for organizers that will help keep everything from cluttering up your space.

-Below are some items I found on Amazon but feel free to find more items that fit your needs.
+Below are some organizers I found on Amazon but feel free to find items that fit your needs.

 When you have your organizers on hand, go ahead and begin emptying the vehicle completely.

-Clean, Clean, Clean Your Car
+Clean Your Car

 Inside, you want to vacuum between the seat folds as best you can to remove old crumbs that get embedded in there.

 If you have leather seats, use an appropriate cleaner so you don’t damage the fabric.

 Once you are done with the interior, go ahead and wash the exterior.

 You could also take your vehicle to a car wash especially if you don’t have some of the equipment needed to clean your car.

 It will be a little costly but they have their own equipment, appropriate cleaners to get your car sparkly clean, and is a time saver.

-Now that your car is clean, let’s begin putting your stuff in it using organizers you have picked out.
+Now that your car is clean, let’s begin putting your stuff in it using the organizers you have picked out.

 What to Keep in Your Car